somasis/www.somas.is/note-organizing-nix-configuration-without-flakes.md

 Our solution of having `default.nix` just imitate the Flakes schema is nice for our own uses, and for anyone who might want to use something from our Nix project.
 That said, the real benefit of the schema imposed by Flakes is that _other people use it too_, so it helps those unfamiliar to get a feeling for how a Nix project is laid out, if they have the work of others to refer to.
 So it's not really a complete replacement there.
-But if you can live with the inconsistency of how modules get found[^imports-inconsistency] in your system configurations's `imports` list, it's pretty nice.
+But if you can live with the inconsistency of how modules get found in your system configurations's `imports` list[^imports-inconsistency] it's pretty nice.

 [^imports-inconsistency]:
-    To name a few examples:
-    `self.nixosModules.my-cool-module`,
+    To show a few examples of all the different ways you might import a module: there's `self.nixosModules.my-cool-module`,
     `"${agenix}/modules/age.nix"`,
     `"${agenix}/modules/age-home.nix"`,
-    `"${nixpkgs}/nixos/modules/profiles/hardened.nix"` (profiles are also
+    `"${nixpkgs}/nixos/modules/profiles/hardened.nix"` (nixpkgs' profiles are
-    accessed like this in Flakes, to be fair), `"${home-manager}/nixos"`,
+    also accessed like this in Flakes, to be fair), `"${home-manager}/nixos"`,
     `"${impermanence}/nixos.nix"`,
     `"${impermanence}/home-manager.nix"`,
-    `(imports sources.nixos-cli { inherit pkgs; }).module`,
+    `(imports sources.nixos-cli { inherit pkgs; }).module` (honestly this one might be my fault),
     `self.homeManagerModules.my-cool-module`,
     and `"${plasma-manager}/modules"`.
 That's just what's in my own config.
     I dunno, I guess it just bugs me to see so much variation in how you just